LaunchSchoolKalisz/Launch_School_RB120/interview_prep/explaining_code.md

   - If there's a has-a relationship (as in "A Person has the ability to speak") use a mixin module.
 - Use mixin modules to group methods together that multiple unrelated classes will have to access.
 - Do not use a module for anything that needs to be instantiated.

+### Class vs Interface (mix-in) Inheritance:
+- If multiple inheritance is needed, use Interface inheritance as subclasses inherit from only one superclass.
+- Modules cannot inherit.
+Modules cannot create objects.
+So, in order to create objects we use class inheritance
+- Modules have a "has-a" relationship: used for namespacing and grouping commom behaviors to be shared.
+- Classes have a "is-a" relationship: it is useful for creating objects.

 ## Namespacing
 Consists of organizing similar classes under a module, or using a module to group related classes.
 Doing so makes it easier to recognize related classes and reduces the likelihood of classes colliding with other similarly names classes in our codebase.